amoffat/tf-jitsi/README.md

 1. Ensure `scripts/common.sh` is set to the values of the subdomain you wish to destroy. **This is important.**
 1. Run `scripts/destroy_subdomain.sh`
 1. Examine the output to ensure that the resources listed are indeed what you want to destroy.
+There should be 17.
 1. When ready, type "yes" and press return.

 ## The region-based infrastructure